lingtalfi/Light_PlanetInstaller/doc/pages/conception-notes.md

         - aliases:
             - upgrade

+- **todir**: converts all the symlinks of the current app to real dirs.
+    It does so by copying the real dirs from the [local universe](https://github.com/lingtalfi/UniverseTools/blob/master/doc/pages/conception-notes.md#local-universe), and pasting them into the app.
+    This command does the opposite of the **tolink** command.
+    - Arguments:
+        - flags:
+            - v: verbose, whether to use verbose mode
+        - aliases:
+            - todir

+- **tolink**: converts all the planets of the current app to symlinks to the [local universe](https://github.com/lingtalfi/UniverseTools/blob/master/doc/pages/conception-notes.md#local-universe).
+    Beware, this command actually removes the existing planets before creating the symlinks.
+    Note: if there is not corresponding planet in the **local universe**, the conversion is not done (and the planet not removed).
+    This command does the opposite of the **todir** command.
+    - Arguments:
+        - flags:
+            - v: verbose, whether to use verbose mode
+        - aliases:
+            - tolink

 - **version**: lists the available versions for the given planet.
     The information is first fetched from the [local universe](https://github.com/lingtalfi/UniverseTools/blob/master/doc/pages/conception-notes.md#local-universe) if available, and then from the web if not.